lgw2/lgw2.github.io/_teaching/csci112-summer-2021/lectures/lecture9.md

 * `*` and `&`
 * Equivalence of arrays and pointers
 * Pointer arithmetic for arrays
+* Why do we use pointers?
+To pass values by reference, to access arrays effectively, to allocate memory dynamically, and to define complex data structures.
 * `malloc` and `calloc`
 * `free`